dsdshcym/CSSKatas/tracks/tailwind-css-101/font-format/instruction.md

 Font is as important as the content itself, different formats serve different purposes.

 For example, bold font is considered to be more important than thin.
-Italic font attracts more attention than non-italic.
+Italic font attracts more attention than not-italic font.

 Tailwind CSS provides several utilities to control font in different aspects: